modeckimellett/bedrock/src/site/markdown/index.md

 * Accelerate project development by defining a simple process for implementing the underlying component logic.
 * Eliminate all Java scriptlets from component JSPs.
 * Ensure a consistent structure and implementation pattern for all component classes.
-* Isolate CQ-specific concerns (accessing the JCR, adapting Sling and CQ objects, building links) into common modules.
+* Isolate AEM-specific concerns (accessing the JCR, adapting Sling and AEM objects, building links) into common modules.
-* Achieve a high level of code reuse both within and across CQ projects.
+* Achieve a high level of code reuse both within and across AEM projects.